 1907: In Helsinki, Finland, future Russian Foreign Minister Nikolai Avksentev and his wife gave birth the artist Alexandra Pragel the wife of Alexander Pregel, an international dealer in radium and uranium and the sister-in-law of Boris Pregel

 1909: In New York City "Miss Julia Richman, Superintendent of Schools on the Lower East Side has sent out an appeal for clothing for school children."
 Miss Richman is concerned that children lack warm clothing which is contributing to poor health.

-1912: In Philadelphia, found of Shaari Shamayim Synagogue.
+1912: In Philadelphia, founding of Shaari Shamayim Synagogue.

 1913: The Georgia Supreme Court heard Leo Frank’s appeal for a new trial.